PseudoDojo/pseudodojo/README.md

-# pseudodojo
+# Pseudo Dojo
-Python package to generate and validate pseudopotentials
+A python package to generate and validate pseudopotentials